yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

          > **Note**: Few-shot examples are used to provide the model with examples of the types of responses that are expected.
 The model will attempt to reflect the tone and style of the examples in its own responses.

-5. Save the changes by clicking on **Apply Changes** and subsequently click on **Continue** to start a new session and set the behavioural context of the chat system.
+5. Save the changes by clicking on **Save** and subsequently click on **Continue** to start a new session and set the behavioural context of the chat system.

       ![](./media/NO-6.png)